 - Respiratory depression

 Next, it’s important to understand the difference between peer support and actual treatment for opiate addiction.
 For example, take into account receiving advice and love from your family members versus a certified and licensed therapist.
 Furthermore, there is a wide distinction in receiving medical care and treatment during the detoxification phase at an accredited hospital versus an outpatient rehab facility.
 All of these factors can significantly alter the level of safety and results that you receive during your treatment journey.

 What is the Difference Between Peer Support and Drug Treatment?

 Although there is frequently confusion about the distinction between peer support and actual treatment, the differences are evident and significant.
-For example, in the same way, you may feel comfortable talking to a close friend about your problems, a trained therapist is more equipped to help you understand the root of the issue and guide to a healthier emotional state.
+For example, you may feel comfortable talking to a close friend about your problems.
+However, a trained therapist is more equipped to help you understand the root of the issue and guide to a healthier emotional state.
 Although you may be seeking advice from both your friend and the therapist, you can recognize that one is more qualified and capable in providing you with the guidance you need to solve the issue you have.

 A similar comparison can be made for patient support, which is often offered at various outpatient rehab clinics.
 Their staff were often patients themselves and may offer opinions and encouraging words based on their own experience, instead of professional guidance based on your unique needs.
 Ultimately, a drug rehab is not a medical facility with experienced and expertly trained medical professionals.

 When someone is undergoing withdrawal symptoms, it’s imperative that they are in a safe, secure medical facility.
 In a full-service hospital, doctors can provide specific medications, including sedatives which allows for a much more comfortable and successful opioid detox treatment.
 Additionally, at an inpatient medical facility, doctors manage withdrawal symptoms adequately as well as patients’ vitals.
 Each step of the detoxification process should have its own unique requirements and levels of support.